Funeral for a Friend: Break from Atlantic Records and Welcome Home Armageddon

 On 23 April 2010, Funeral for a Friend announced on Facebook that guitarist Darran Smith would be leaving the band, but not before playing his final shows.
 He wrote a farewell message on the band's website.
 On 26 April 2010, Funeral for a Friend wrote on their forum about their line-up change, paying homage to the departure of their friend Darran Smith, but also announcing the new member.
-Gavin Burrough changed instrument from bass to guitar, taking over Darran's place as guitarist, Kris Coombs-Roberts would take over his role as backing vocalist, and the new bassist of Funeral for a Friend will be Richard Boucher (Hondo Maclean, Hurricane-Joe, Ghostlines).
+Gavin Burrough changed instrument from bass to guitar, taking over Darran's place as guitarist, Kris Roberts would take over his role as backing vocalist, and the new bassist of Funeral for a Friend will be Richard Boucher (Hondo Maclean, Hurricane-Joe, Ghostlines).
 The band noted: "He's SO good on bass that we let someone with blonde hair join our band.
 That ought to be an indication of how great he is."
 The band stated that they are excited for the new material being made and can't wait to show the fans what they have: "The creative well, is well and truly overflowing.
 Exciting times.
 Stay tuned, and be ready."

-On 3 May 2010 the band announced that they will be releasing a special new EP to fans who "pledged" through website pledgemusic.com, the "pledge" options include the EP, a signed EP and even an acoustic performance by the band at a fan's residence.
-On 1 July 2010 the band revealed that the EP will titled The Young and Defenceless and also revealed the cover art.
+On 3 May 2010, the band announced that they will be releasing a special new EP to fans who "pledged" through website pledgemusic.com, the "pledge" options include the EP, a signed EP and even an acoustic performance by the band at a fan's residence.
+On 1 July 2010, the band revealed that the EP will titled The Young and Defenceless and also revealed the cover art.
 It was also announced via Kerrang! that the newly recorded EP would be released on 1 September 2010; however, in actuality, the downloadable version was released on 6 September 2010 with the physical copies being planned on being released sometime in the third week of October.
 On 9 November, Funeral For a Friend released a music video for the track "Serpents in Solitude".
 Towards the end of October 2010 they finished a session of recording for a new album for which a name and date were yet to be announced.
 On 2 November, they played two new songs, confirmed to be on this album (which was announced as due for release in March 2011), called "Man Alive" and "Front Row Seats to the End of the World".
 Another song title was confirmed as "Spinning Over the Island".